 How To Become A 911 Operator

-If you want to become a 911 operator, you should be prepared for a long hiring process.
+How long does it take to become a 911 dispatcher?
+Well, you should be prepared for a long hiring process.
 In some cases it can be more than a year from application to getting hired.

-There are also basic requirements that will need to be met, and each state may have their own requirements.
-Below are some of the most common requirements that states require.
+There are a few basic 911 operator requirements that will need to be met.
+Each state may have its own requirements as well, so you will need to check with your state to get those.
+Below are some of the most common requirements that most states require.

 STEP 1: Minimum Requirements